kudobuilder/kudo.dev/content/blog/blog-2020-07-10-cassandra-ga.md

 ## Backup & Restore

 For KUDO Cassandra, we have integrated [Cassandra Medusa](https://github.com/thelastpickle/cassandra-medusa) to allow easy backup and restore operations.
 Medusa is a backup system for Cassandra that provides support for backups to Amazon S3, Google Cloud Storage and local storage.
-At the moment we have only integrated the AWS S3 solution, but can easily add support for the other storage providers.
+At the moment we have only integrated the AWS S3 solution, but can easily add support for the other storage providers, supported by [Apache libcloud](https://libcloud.readthedocs.io/en/stable/storage/supported_providers.html)

 With version 1.0.0, it is possible to do a full cluster backups and restore the backups to a new instance of the cluster - it is not possible to restore single nodes, but as Cassandra is a distributed database, a full cluster restore is a more probable use case.